 “Therapy is useless.
 You will get over it.
 Just put a smile on your face.
 Boys don’t cry.”

 Most people suffer, have suffered or will suffer from mental illness during their life, yet speaking about it is a taboo and seeking help is often perceived as shameful.

 Why do most people find it hard to talk about mental health?

 We live in a social era that asks us to quickly adapt, be productive, successful and innovative.
 If we slow down, if we stop, we are left behind.
 Hence, mental illness becomes a synonym of laziness and fragility and to speak up a sign of eccentricity.
 This rhetoric does nothing but slowing down the public discussion on mental health and, consequently, halting the normalization of mental illness and therapy.

 It’s time to challenge common rhetoric and place mental health at the center of public discussion.

 As we’re living through a world-wide pandemic, many of us have found themselves face-to-face with their psychological issues.
 As a result, the need for professional support is expected to drastically increase during the following months and years (WHO, 2020).
 Tackling this issue can no longer be postponed: it is of paramount importance to acknowledge the necessity of fighting the stigmatization of mental health in order to promote openness and empathy.
 Now, more than ever, we have the moral obligation of sharing the existing support services and spread awareness about mental health and how to improve it.

 Today, like every year, the world celebrates mental health.
-Starting from now, try celebrating mental health every day, giving yourself some rest, calling your grandma, checking on your friend and asking your coworker to have a drink together.
+Starting from now, try celebrating it every day, giving yourself some rest, calling your grandma, checking on your friend and asking your coworker to have a drink together.
 Shatter the silence and the stigma in your community, advocate the public on this important issue and allow yourself to improve your well-being.
 You’re not alone.

 Here you can find some of the proposed activities, they may be useful for you too!